35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Obviously, you cannot miss the iconic arch, with the Agua volcano as a backdrop.
 If you get there after a rainy day and in a clear sky, you can get the perfect picture with the water reflection and the volcano in full sight, something that is easier to see in winter months (which they actually call summer), from December through March when there is less chance of rain.

-Santa Catalina Arch has become the iconic landmark of Antigua Guatemala that you can see in any picture representing the city.
+The Santa Catalina Arch has become an iconic landmark of Antigua Guatemala, one that can be seen in any picture representing the city.
 But there is more to it than just a pretty yellow arch.

-In fact, it has been built in the 17th century to allow the cloistered nuns living in Santa Catalina Convent to reach the nearby school without being seen.
+In fact, it was built in the 17th century to allow the cloistered nuns living in Santa Catalina Convent to reach the nearby school without being seen.

-Santa Catalina Convent is now a lovely hotel with an authentic colonial feel, a great option to stay in Antigua’s historical center.
+The Santa Catalina ConventĀ is now a lovely hotel with an authentic colonial feel, making it a great option for staying in Antigua’s historical center.

 7. Hang out at Parque Central